Tumaskar/M1_Game_BalloonShooting/1_Requirement/README.md

 1'H

-How : Can be operated from Personal computer, ,or laptop.
+How : Can be operated from Personal computer or laptop.